HuangKaibo2017/The-Index-of-Rust-Language-Project/README.md

 [2019-10-27][Active] https://github.com/saschagrunert/webapp.rs - A web application completely written in Rust. https://medium.com/@saschagrunert/a-web-application-completely-in-rust-6f6bdb6c4471 and https://medium.com/@saschagrunert/lessons-learned-on-writing-web-applications-completely-in-rust-2080d0990287
 [2019-10-27][Active] https://github.com/saschagrunert/kubernix - Single dependency Kubernetes clusters for local testing, experimenting and development.
 This project aims to provide single dependency Kubernetes clusters for local testing, experimenting and development purposes.
 [2019-10-27][Active] https://awesomeopensource.com/project/djc/askama - Type-safe, compiled Jinja-like templates for Rust.
-[2019-10-28][Active] https://github.com/daogangtang/sapper - Sapper, a lightweight web framework, written in Rust. https://github.com/sappworks/sapper/blob/master/docs/Tutorial-cn.md
+[2019-10-28][Active] https://github.com/daogangtang/sapper - Sapper, a lightweight web framework, close to flask in python, written in Rust, relied on Hyper(https://github.com/hyperium/hyper). https://github.com/sappworks/sapper/blob/master/docs/Tutorial-cn.md
 [2019-10-28][Active] https://github.com/David-OConnor/seed - A Rust framework for creating web apps. https://seed-rs.org/ Engineering Rust Web Applications(https://erwabook.com/intro/)
 [2019-10-29][Active] https://github.com/valeriansaliou/vigil - Microservices Status Page.
 Monitors a distributed infrastructure and sends alerts (Slack, SMS, etc.).
 Vigil is an open-source Status Page you can host on your infrastructure, used to monitor all your servers and apps, and visible to your users (on a domain of your choice, eg. status.example.com).
 It is useful in microservices contexts to monitor both apps and backends.
 If a node goes down in your infrastructure, you receive a status change notification in a Slack channel, Email, Twilio SMS or/and XMPP. who use it?
 Crisp; Meili; miragespace; Redsmin; Image-Charts.
 [2019-10-29][Active] https://github.com/capnproto/capnproto-rust - Cap'n Proto is a type system for distributed systems.
 You can then use the capnp tool to generate code in a variety of programming languages.
 The generated code lets you produce and consume values of the types you've defined in your schema.
 Values are encoded in a format(https://capnproto.org/encoding.html) that is suitable not only for transmission over a network and persistence to disk, but also for zero-copy in-memory traversal.
 That is, you can completely skip serialization and deserialization!
-It's in this sense that Cap'n Proto is "infinity times faster" than alternatives like Protocol Buffers. https://github.com/capnproto/capnproto Cap'n Proto serialization/RPC system - core tools and C++ library
+It's in this sense that Cap'n Proto is "infinity times faster" than alternatives like Protocol Buffers.
+[2019-10-30][Active] https://github.com/capnproto/capnproto Cap'n Proto serialization/RPC system - core tools and C++ library.
+[2019-10-30][Active] https://github.com/capnproto/capnproto-rust - Cap'n Proto is a type system for distributed systems.
+It is like COM+ as MS defined. https://dwrensha.github.io/capnproto-rust

 ### GUI/Game relatives
 [2019-10-19][Active] https://github.com/gfx-rs/gfx - A low-overhead Vulkan-like GPU API for Rust.